limbario/run-android/SECURITY.md

 To report a vulnerability, either:

-1. Report it on Github directly you can follow the procedure described [here](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability)
+1. Report it on GitHub directly you can follow the procedure described [here](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability)
    and: